Descripteur

 Rapport de projet, mastère de spécialisation en photogrammétrie numérique, image métrique, vision 3DLangues : Français (fre) Descripteur : [Vedettes matières IGN] Produits informatiques

-[Termes descripteurs IGN] factorisation de Cholesky
+[Termes IGN] factorisation de Cholesky

-[Termes descripteurs IGN] fonction spline
+[Termes IGN] fonction spline

-[Termes descripteurs IGN] isohypse
+[Termes IGN] isohypse

-[Termes descripteurs IGN] lissage de courbe
+[Termes IGN] lissage de courbe

-[Termes descripteurs IGN] migration de logiciel
+[Termes IGN] migration de logiciel

-[Termes descripteurs IGN] modèle numérique de surface
+[Termes IGN] modèle numérique de surface

-[Termes descripteurs IGN] semis de points
+[Termes IGN] semis de points

-[Termes descripteurs IGN] Visual C++Index. décimale : MPPMD Mémoires de mastère spécialisé Photogrammétrie, Positionnement et Mesures de Déformation Résumé : (Auteur) Ce stage rentre dans le cadre de la formation pratique des étudiants du mastère de photogrammétrie numérique, image métrique - vision 3D.
+[Termes IGN] Visual C++Index. décimale : MPPMD Mémoires du mastère spécialisé Photogrammétrie, Positionnement et Mesures de Déformation Résumé : (Auteur) Ce stage rentre dans le cadre de la formation pratique des étudiants du mastère de photogrammétrie numérique, image métrique - vision 3D.
 Il s'est déroulé dans les locaux de la Société Topographie Informatique sise à Evry.
 Ce stage s'est articulé autour de deux pôles, à savoir la migration du logiciel de calculs topographiques CALTOPO et le développement d'un module de densification de points afin de rendre les courbes de niveau résultantes plus lisses.
 La migration de CALTOPO a consister à créer un nouvel outil, dans un environnement nouveau.
 Ainsi, il passe d'un environnement MS-DOS à un environnement Windows.
 La nouvelle version est opérationnelle.
 Densifier un semi de points, par la création d'une surface paramétrée selon cet échantillon, est le principe retenu pour répondre au besoin de lissage des courbes de niveau.
 En effet, le degré de lissage d'une courbe dépend du nombre de points ayant servi à la générer.
 Le MNT spline « plaque-mince » est la méthode implémentée.
 Des travaux de courte durée ont été aussi menés afin d'offrir des solutions informatiques, c'est-à-dire automatisées, à des problèmes de saisie de données.
 Note de contenu : 1) INTRODUCTION

 2) REALISATION DE LA MIGRATION